Overdosing is a dangerous possibility if too much Adderall is ingested. Learn about Adderall overdose signs and what to

 What To Do During an Adderall Overdose

-If an Adderall overdose is suspected, call 911 immediately.
-If possible, provide first responders with any available information regarding the overdose, including the patient’s age, medical conditions, prescription or illicit drug use and how much Adderall they may have ingested.
+Treating an Adderall overdose as quickly as possible increases the likelihood of a full recovery.
 Amphetamine overdose treatment includes close medical monitoring, medications and supportive care to address symptoms such as heart attacks or seizures.

 SAMHSA.
 “Key Substance Use and Mental Health Indi[…] Drug Use and Health.”
 August 2019.
 Accessed October 17, 2019.